View courses in

 SED LR 782: History of Reading Research

 Analysis and synthesis of the classic and contemporary research literature on reading with a focus of the historical trends in methodology, understanding the theoretical processes, and the state of the art instructional practices over time.
 Exploration of the implications for teaching and learning, and for future research.
-4cr, 2nd sem.
+4 cr.

 SED LS 560: Introduction to Language and Language Acquisition

 Introduction to the main aspects of language and language acquisition in typical, atypical, and second language learners.
 Topic areas include phonology, morphology, syntax, semantics, pragmatics, child- directed speech, the role of cognitive development, and theories of language acquisition.
-Students will apply this course material during weekly observations of a language learner.
-4cr, each sem.
+4 cr.

 SED LS 565: Applied Linguistics: Language & Linguistics Survey

-An introduction to contemporary linguistics, including phonological and syntax theory, sociolinguistics, first- and second-language acquisition, and discourse theory.
-Also covers applications of various branches of linguistics to education, including issues of different cultures in the classroom, the role of language in education, and the development of literacy.
-4cr, either sem.
+An introduction to contemporary linguistics, including phonological, morphological, and syntax theory, sociolinguistics, first- and second-language acquisition, and discourse theory.
+Also covers applications of various branches of linguistics to education, including issues of different cultures in the classroom and the role of language in education, and the development of literacy.
+4 cr.

 SED LS 595: Child Second Language Acquisitions

-SED LS 626: Cross-Cultural Communication: Theoretical & Methodological Approaches
+SED LS 626: Inter-Cultural Communication: Theoretical & Methodological Approaches

-Explores the literature and theory related to the factors that influence communication between cultural groups.
+Explores the literature and theory related to the cultural factors that influence communication between individuals.
 The goal of the course is to present approaches that balance the study of our common humanity with the study of cultural differences.
-4cr, 1st sem.
+4 cr.

 SED LS 627: Critical Analysis of Children's and Young Adult Literature

 Overview of children's and young adult literature, including introduction to authors, illustrators, and literary genres, and exploration and discussion of distinctive portrayals (e.g., genders, cultures, ethnicities, religions).
 The course is intended to develop overall knowledge of texts, awareness and understanding of critical issues that surround children's and young adult literature, and an understanding of how to evaluate and select texts for use in and out of school settings.
 This course requires substantial reading of selected children's and young adult literature.
-4cr.
-2nd sem.
+4 cr.

-This course will provide an overview of up-to-date picture books that communicate complex narrative and non-narrative themes and ideas.
+An overview of up-to-date picture books that communicate complex narrative and non-narrative themes and ideas.
 In-depth exploration across multiple genres, styles, and authors will allow development of an awareness of the diversity of texts, visual literacy and critical reading skills.
-Research-based pedagogies will be modeled to support student achievement of Common Core State Standards.
-(CCSS) 4cr, either sem.
+Includes modeling of research- based pedagogies to support student literacy development.
+4 cr.